Soil Preparation: How to Create Healthy Soil

 Imagine if you did one thing that could prevent 80% of the problems in your garden.

-Good soil preparation will dramatically increase your odds of being a successful gardener.
+And that dramatically increases your odds of being a successful gardener.

-Let’s take a look at the three steps you can follow to get to know your soil better and get it ready for planting.
+Let’s take a look at the three steps you should follow to get to know your soil better and get it ready for planting.

 Soil preparation: how to prepare your soil for planting

 - Amend your soil

 Heads up: If you buy something after clicking a link in this post, I’ll earn a small commission.
 I only link to products I’d recommend to my best friend.

 Get a soil test

 Getting a professional soil test is the secret to good soil preparation and will help you understand your soil.

 And understanding your soil can help you eliminate up to 80% of the problems in your garden.
 So don’t skip this step!